Lapland in Winter: The Ultimate Finland Travel Guide

 Hanki Baari Ruka (Ruka, Kuusamo)

-Our favorite place that we came back to 3 times!
-A cozy spot for drinks and food in the heart of Ruka.
-Mostly locals and ski instructors hang out.
-Make sure to get Hot Chocolate with marshmallows and a shot of Baileys.
-Perfect for lunch mid-ski or after a day of exploring.
-Vibe is super chill and laid-back.
+This was our favorite place in Ruka – we actually came back three times!
+It’s a cozy spot right in the center, and you’ll mostly find locals and ski instructors hanging out here.
+You have to try the hot chocolate with marshmallows and a shot of Baileys.
+It’s perfect for a lunch break during skiing or after a day of exploring.
+The vibe is super chill and laid-back.

 Restaurant Tapio (Ruka, Kuusamo)